cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

 It's simply `return x + y*320`.

-Performing the tests
+Testing performance
 --------------------

-Let's put the functions to the test.
+When it comes to performance testing, there's nothing like actually running real code.
+So let's put the functions to the test.

 We'll use <a href="http://www.nasm.us">NASM</a> to assemble the two versions above, and GCC 5 to compile a test driver.
 We'll turn off optimizations where needed.

 The assembly code for the imul and shift + add functions are placed in `offset.asm`.
 I'm on OSX right now, so we'll need to use the correct alignment,